yudduy/zero_order_rnn/README.md

-# README FOR NEURIPS SUBMISSION
-**Scaling Recurrent Neural Networks to a Billion Parameters with Zero-Order Optimization**
+# Official Repo For "Scaling Recurrent Neural Networks to a Billion Parameters with Zero-Order Optimization"

-This README explains **exactly** how to reproduce every experiment reported in the paper.
+This README explains how to train DNCs and LSTMs at billions of parameters on very inexpensive, small GPUs with Zero-Order Optimization.
+We offer all code to reproduce our results reported in our paper <https://arxiv.org/abs/1706.03762>.

 All experiments were run on **A40 GPUs** (46 GB) obtained from [RunPod](https://www.runpod.io/) (up to 10 × A40 per node, ≈ \$4 / hr).

 ---

 ## 0. Quick-start checklist ⚡️
-1. **Provision** an 8-10× A40 instance on RunPod (or equivalent).
+1. **Provision** an 8-10× A40 instance.
 2. **SSH** into the node and follow the **Setup** section below.
 3. Run the **Smoke Test** to confirm everything works.
 4. Follow the instructions below to reproduce Tables 1–2 and Figure 1.